Skip to main content

 QUESTION 4: HOW WILL WE SUCCEED?

 The question helps you to define your strategy, which is essentially your plan for success, or the sum of all your deliberate decisions to improve your competitive position.
-In the book / full summary we explain how to analyze and distill your key strategy components down to 3 strategic anchors that can be used to guide every decision in the company.
+In the complete version of The Advantage summary, we explain how to analyze and distill your key strategy components down to 3 strategic anchors that can be used to guide every decision in the company.

 QUESTION 5: WHAT IS THE MOST IMPORTANT, RIGHT NOW?

 At any point in time, there should be only 1 top priority to align the entire company.
-In the book / full summary we explain how to identify your “thematic goal” or top priority, then break it down into your “defining objectives” and “standard operating objectives”.
+In the complete book summary, we explain how to identify your “thematic goal” or top priority, then break it down into your “defining objectives” and “standard operating objectives”.

 QUESTION 6: WHO MUST DO WHAT?